Makinilla-maker/Virtual-reality-blockout-creation-app/README.md

 - **Export and Compatibility:** Export your designs in popular formats for further use in game engines and 3D modeling tools.

+## Controls
+- With the left joystick you can move around the world.
+In case you get dizzy, you can use the menus to change the type of movement to teleportation.

+- To move with tp, just point the joystick to the place where you want the camera to go and press the grab button.

+- If you press the joystick you will activate/deactivate the gravity to move around the world.

 ## License

 This project is under the MIT License, which means you can use, modify, and distribute the software according to the terms of the license.